-We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$ million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents: (i) to advance our current liver and other programs through additional Non-IND, IRB-Approved Clinical Studies, potential IND filing(s) and the ensuing Clinical Trials; (ii) to advance our AXA Development Platform and discovery efforts; (iii) to support organizational growth; and (iv) for working capital and other general corporate purposes.
+We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$63.3 million, or \$73.3 million if the underwriters exercise their option to purchase additional shares in full, based on the initial public offering price of \$20.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents: (i) to advance our current liver and other programs through additional Non-IND, IRB-Approved Clinical Studies, our planned IND filing for AXA1665 and other potential IND filing(s) and the ensuing Clinical Trials; (ii) to advance our AXA Development Platform and discovery efforts; (iii) to support organizational growth; and (iv) for working capital and other general corporate purposes.
 For a more complete description of our intended use of the proceeds from this offering, see "Use of Proceeds."